Ackee-Blockchain/wake/docs/testing-framework/getting-started.md

 ### Connecting to a chain

-In single-chain tests, it is recommended to use the `default_chain` object that is automatically created by Wake.
+In single-chain tests, it is recommended to use the `chain` object that is automatically created by Wake.
 The `connect` decorator either launches a new development chain or connects to an existing one, if an argument is specified.
 It is possible to connect using: